-HSMA was organized in 1979 from the informal gatherings of the directors of sales and marketing of the top hotels in Metro Manila.
-The first set of officers were Melvin Cruz of the Hyatt Hotel as president with Rose Hilario-Libongco of Hotel Intercontinental Manila, Aurora Patricio-Paredes of Manila Hilton, Michael Cuisia of The Manila Hotel and Peter Litgeib of The Manila Mandarin as charter officers.
+HSMA was organized in 1979 from the gatherings of the directors of sales and marketing of the top hotels in Metro Manila.
+The first set of officers were Melvin Cruz (+) of the Hyatt Hotel as president with Rose Hilario-Libongco of Hotel Intercontinental Manila, Aurora Patricio-Paredes of Manila Hilton, Michael Cuisia of The Manila Hotel and Peter Litgeib of The Manila Mandarin as charter officers.

-Truly, HSMA has come a long way in influence and dedication to the Philippine tourism cause and continues to be a trailblazer in the travel industry.
+Truly, HSMA has come a long way in influence and dedication to the Philippine tourism cause.
+It continues to be a trailblazer in the hospitality sector, helping the Department of Tourism change the way of doing business in the country’s tourism industry.